 Steve Strickland is one of PR's most experienced creative leaders.
 He has held top creative posts at Weber Shandwick, freuds and M&C Saatchi PR before starting his own business, alongside business partner, Gary Wheeldon.
 Talker Tailor Trouble Maker, despite being just two years old, has won multiple awards, grown from a team of two to almost twenty and has opened a small creative shop in New York.
 Steve started his career as a secretary, is married, no longer has brown hair and is super gay.

 Tom is a campaigning specialist at Headland.
 He helped make David Attenborough’s Global Apollo Programme become a reality at COP21; a campaign that won IPRA’s best international NGO campaign in 2016.
 He advised 5Rights and Baroness Kidron on the Disrupted Childhood campaign to regulate social media and tech companies to better protect children.
-He created the Making Generation R campaign for veteran’s charity, Blesma, and he advises the UNHRC on MADE51, its refugee programme.
+He created the Making Generation R campaign for veteran’s charity, Blesma, and he advises the UNHCR on MADE51, its refugee programme.

 Tom Rouse is an award-winning creative director working on campaign strategy and execution for PR agency Hotwire's global consumer team.
 His skills cover the full spectrum of creative communications – including campaign strategy, creative thinking and execution.
 Tom has worked with all sorts of brands from travel and grooming through to tech and sports.
 Before agency life, Tom worked as a journalist, dabbled in political comms, established a highly successful student-focused political blog and helped an international rugby team establish its social media presence.